zalenix/portaldocs/portal-sdk/generated/top-portalfx-performance.md

     - If it does, ensure the `getMenuConfig` call is returned statically/synchronously (< 10ms).
 You can make use of the enabled/disabled observable property on menu items, if you need to asynchronously determine to enable a menu item.
 1. See our [best practices](#performance-best-practices)

+<a name="performance-frequently-asked-questions-faq-my-part-ready-is-above-the-bar-what-should-i-do"></a>
-## My Part 'Ready' is above the bar, what should I do
+## My Part &#39;Ready&#39; is above the bar, what should I do

 1. Assess what is happening in your Part's `onInitialize` (no-PDL) or constructor and `onInputsSet` (PDL), including time taken in any async operations associated with the returned Promise.
 [Profile your scenario](#performance-profiling)
     1. Can that be optimized?
 1. If there are any AJAX calls;
     1. Can they use batch?
-If so, migrate over to use the [batch api](http://aka.ms/portalfx/docs/batch).
+If so, migrate over to use the batch api.
     1. Wrap them with custom telemetry and ensure they you aren't spending a large amount of time waiting on the result.
 If you are to do this, please only log one event per part load, this will help correlate issues but also reduce unneccesary load on telemetry servers.
 1. See our [best practices](#performance-best-practices)

+<a name="performance-frequently-asked-questions-faq-my-wxp-score-is-below-the-bar-what-should-i-do"></a>
 ## My WxP score is below the bar, what should I do

 Using the [Extension performance/reliability report][Ext-Perf/Rel-Report] you can see the WxP impact for each individual blade.
 Although given the Wxp calculation, if you are drastically under the bar its likely a high usage blade is not meeting the performance bar, if you are just under the bar then it's likely it's a low usage blade which is not meeting the bar.

+<a name="performance-frequently-asked-questions-faq-is-there-any-way-i-can-get-further-help"></a>
 ## Is there any way I can get further help

 Sure!
 Book in some time in the Azure performance office hours.